-Mannheim is a city located in the South-West of Germany between Frankfurt and Stuttgart.
-Except of its unique chess-board like structure of the city center, it’s an industrial desolate city not really worth visiting.
+Mannheim is a city located in the South-West of Germany.
+The bigger cities nearby are Frankfurt and Stuttgart.
+Apart from the unique chess-board like structure of the city center, it’s an industrial city not really worth visiting.

 Why I still chose to write about this city?

 The first reason is simple and out of the question:

 It’s my home so I thought: why not write about a place not many would consider as a tourist hotspot if you have Berlin or Hamburg, the overall hyped travel destinations in Germany?

 The other reason is that I would like to point out some insider facts about the city, turning Mannheim into a German off the beaten track destination.